Dharma-aaryan/Customer-Segmentation/replit.md

-# ML Project Dashboard
+# Customer Segmentation Dashboard

 ## Overview

-This is a comprehensive Machine Learning Dashboard built with Streamlit that provides an interactive interface for ML project analysis, visualization, and predictions.
-The application serves as a centralized platform for data scientists and ML practitioners to upload datasets, analyze model performance, make predictions, and examine Jupyter notebooks.
-The dashboard supports multiple file formats and provides detailed insights through interactive visualizations and metrics.
+This is a specialized Customer Segmentation Dashboard built with Streamlit that recreates and enhances the analysis from the original Customer Segmentation notebook.
+The dashboard provides an interactive interface for exploring mall customer data, performing K-means clustering analysis, and generating business insights.
+Based on the GitHub repository: https://github.com/Dharma-aaryan/Customer-Segmentation

+Key features:
+- Interactive K-means clustering with configurable cluster count
+- Elbow method analysis for optimal cluster determination
+- Comprehensive customer segment analysis with business descriptions
+- Demographic analysis by gender, age, and spending patterns
+- Business insights and marketing recommendations
+- Professional styling with custom CSS and interactive Plotly visualizations

 ## User Preferences